kalicialopez/mentorme/README.md

 pipx install uv
 ```

-Alternatively, it is possible to install uv using brew:
+Alternatively, it is preferable on Mac to install uv using Brew:

 ```shell
 brew install uv